 - investment requirement;

 - franchise documents;

 - opportunity to review and investigate (not less than 14 days);

 - certificate of disclosure.

 The reason all of these items need to be available for the franchisee is so they can make a decision on buying into the business.
 If a company doesn’t provide the franchise disclosure document, then the franchisee will not know whether he or she should move forward.
-They don’t have the vital information they need to make a good decision.
-Failing to provide a franchise disclosure document can lead to persecution,loss of a franchisee and a lawsuit.
+They do not have all the vital information they need to make a good decision.
+Failing to provide a all the documentation in a timely manner often leads to persecution,loss of a franchisee and a lawsuit.

 Franchise Disclosure Documents: For Franchisees & Franchisor!

 This legally required documentation are key to both a franchisee and franchisor.
 They offer protection to both for differing reasons.
 Ultimately, the law requires franchisor to pass on accurate information so that the franchisee makes an informed choice.
 For example, the following outlines why this is important.